 - SMU enrolls nearly 11,000 students from all 50 states, the District of Columbia and approximately 90 foreign countries.
 Students represent diverse economic, ethnic and religious backgrounds.

 - The University’s main campus, five miles north of downtown Dallas, comprises 101 buildings on 237 acres, including 19 acres with 11 buildings acquired east of North Central Expressway to accommodate additional space needs.
-Other campuses are at SMU-in-Plano, with four buildings on 25 acres north of Dallas, and SMU-in-Taos, with 27 buildings on 423 acres in Northern New Mexico.
+Another campus is our SMU-in-Taos, with 27 buildings on 423 acres in Northern New Mexico.

 - SMU’s endowment surpassed the $1 billion mark in 2005 and is now $1.2 billion.